 The town of Santa Marta is mainly used as a base to visit its surrounding areas such as Tayrona National Park.
 If you come to Santa Marta for a destination in itself you may be disappointed, however, it is a growing touristic town with a huge range of restaurants, bars, nightlife and countless beautiful beaches just a day trip away.

-Tayrona National Park – Tayrona is nature reserve where many tourists & locals go trekking, visit ruins and relax on the beach.
+Tayrona National Park – Tayrona is a nature reserve where many tourists & locals go trekking, visit ruins and relax on the beach.
 We will be posting a guide to camping in the park next as it is by far the most visited attraction closest to Santa Marta.
-Aside from the National Park, there is 2 towns a short 10/15 minute taxi ride away.
+Aside from the National Park, there are 2 towns a short 10/15 minute taxi ride away.
 El Rodadero which is to the south, and Taganga, to the north.
 El Rodadero has a lively nightlife with high-end hotels and fancier clubs whereas Taganga, originally a fishing village and is popular with backpackers.

 Accommodation + Bloody Bed Bugs!